emberjs/rfcs/text/0000-move-deprecation-workflow-to-apps.md

 This simple implementation of deprrecation workflow may work for libraries' test-apps, but it is not as robust as what `ember-cli-deprecation-workflow` offers, per the above-listed set of features that folks are used to.

-To get all of that, taken from the [Modernization PR on ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow/pull/159), this is what the deprecation-workflow file could look like:
+To get all of those features from `ember-cli-deprecation-workflow`, we could define a function, `setupDeprecationWorkflow`, taken from the [Modernization PR on ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow/pull/159), this is what the deprecation-workflow file could look like:

+<details><summary>ember-cli-deprecation-workflow/index.js</summary>

 ```js
 import { registerDeprecationHandler } from '@ember/debug';